Nick Jensen: Detroit Red Wings

 On December 19, 2016, Jensen was recalled by the Detroit Red Wings.
-Prior to being recalled, Jensen recorded one goal and five assists in 27 games for the Grand Rapids Griffins.
-He made his NHL debut for the Red Wings the following day in a game against the Tampa Bay Lightning.
-On February 27, 2017, the Red Wings signed Jensen to a two-year contract extension.
+Prior to being recalled, Jensen recorded one goal and five assists in 27 games for Grand Rapids.
+He made his NHL debut for the Red Wings the following day in a game against the Tampa Bay Lightning and registered his first NHL point, assisting on Anthony Mantha's third period goal in a 4–1 loss.
+However, in the same game, he was involved in a collision with his goaltender, Jimmy Howard, that forced Howard from the game.
+Howard suffered a knee sprain in the collision and missed over a month.
+He scored his first goal with the Red Wings on January 31, 2017 on Cory Schneider in a 4–3 loss to the New Jersey Devils.
+On February 27, the Red Wings signed Jensen to a two-year contract extension.
+He finished the season playing in 49 games, scoring four goals and 13 points for the Red Wings.